rafiberlin/sose21-pm-language-and-vision-g1/README.md

 final result in one pass (especially, we didn't use a fixed random seed...).
 However, all functions available to create the synthetic dataset are in the repository.

-These are the main steps to follow, to recreate the dataset:

 In ./config/config.json, the key "ade20k_dir" contains the path to the directory containing the relevant ADE20K external resources such as: